Sports Vision Tests

 Ocular alignment tests, like the Hirschberg test, evaluate how well both eyes work together.
 Alignment problems are detected by analyzing specific points on the cornea where reflections occur.
 Dr. Goberville also recommends eye dominance tests.
 Dominance is determined by focusing on an object as it moves closer; when one eye diverges or loses focus, this means that the other eye is dominant.
 If one eye loses focus too soon, you may be suffering from binocularity, a condition where both eyes struggle to work together to manage depth perception and visual coordination.

 Athletic performance is not only enhanced in the gym; it also requires excellent visual processing speed and hand-eye coordination.
-Contact our local optometrist to learn more about the benefits of sports vision training and to schedule your sports vision test today.
+Contact our optometry office in Boca Raton, Coral Springs, or Light House PT, FL to learn more about the benefits of sports vision training and to schedule your sports vision test today.